MicrosoftDocs/powerquery-docs/powerquery-docs/custom-function.md

 ---
 # Using custom functions

->[!NOTE]
->The following article applies to the Power Query experience found in Power BI Desktop and in Excel for Windows.

 If you find yourself in a situation where you need to apply the same set of transformations to different queries or values, creating a Power Query custom function that can be reused as many times as you need could be beneficial.
 A Power Query custom function is a mapping from a set of input values to a single output value, and is created from native M functions and operators.

 While you can manually create your own Power Query custom function using code as shown in [Understanding Power Query M functions](/powerquery-m/understanding-power-query-m-functions), the Power Query user interface offers you features to speed up, simplify, and enhance the process of creating and managing a custom function.